First space-launched CubeSat with Hall-effect thruster has been successfully tested - How smart Technology changing lives

 The surprise here is that Exotrail has come up with a way to include thrusters, which are generally quite large and also require a lot of power, in small satellites like CubeSats.

 The company claims that this mission opens a new era for the space industry.
-Since ExoMG is the first Hall effect thruster to operate in a spacecraft weighing less than 100 kilograms.
+This is because the ExoMG is the first Hall effect thruster to operate in a spacecraft weighing less than 100 kilograms.

 Exotrail uses a Hall-effect thruster that only requires 50 watts of power